-This island also boasts a sandy beach from where one can enjoy the game of volleyball.
+To spice, your Rwanda safari, the island also boasts a sandy beach from where one can enjoy the game of volleyball.
 You can also just lay in the sand and read a book.
 Or, on a more leisurely ramble, you can jog around and sample the life and soul of Lake Kivu.

 When it comes to food, the most popular dish here is called Igisafuriya, a cocktail of boiled plantain, chicken and groundnuts.
 Delicious stuff!

 When darkness falls, a campfire is set up where you can sit and chat with friends and strangers before spending the rest of the night in one of the tents – a cosy camping option for two cuddly people.

 Well, next time you are looking for a perfect escape from the hustle and bustle of Kigali, just head to Karongi.
 After all, to dust off an age-old adage, there are few things more breathtaking than nature!